-Types of signatures and when to use them
+What are the different types of signatures and when to use them?

 When to use a wet signature